grandcircusco/cheatsheets/csharp/api_calling_consuming.md

 # Calling/Consuming a Remote API in C#

+**Important: The approach here uses the newer packages for calling API and does not require parasing JSON.
+See notes at end for why we're using this approach.**

 1. Install the ``Microsoft.AspNet.WebApi.Client`` package in NuGet.
 (You can search for ``webapi.client``).
 2. Add a Singleton class as per the sample code below (just copy and paste into your DAL where it's noted)
 3. When needing the instance of HttpClient, just grab the MyHttp property.